Joseph Penn Breedlove: Later life and legacy

 Under Breedlove's guidance, the library grew from a one-room collection of unclassified and ill-arranged books to one of the leading university libraries in the nation.

 His book, Duke University Library, 1840-1910: A Brief Account With Reminiscences, was published in 1955, shortly after his death.
-A portrait by local artist Edmund Strudwick, presented to the university in 1962 by Lucile Aiken Breedlove, hangs outside the Joseph Penn Breedlove Conference Room, dedicated in 1971, in the Rubenstein Rare Book & Manuscript Library.
+A portrait by local artist Clement Read Strudwick, presented to the university in 1962 by Lucile Aiken Breedlove, hangs outside the Joseph Penn Breedlove Conference Room, dedicated in 1971, in the Rubenstein Rare Book & Manuscript Library.

 The home he built in 1915 at 407 Watts Street in Durham's Trinity Historic District, a "restrained Neo-Classical design reminiscent of the more elaborate (former) Watts Hospital", was designated an historic site with a plaque from the Historic Preservation Society of Durham in 2006.

 The Joseph P. Breedlove Papers, 1913-1950 (2000 items) are archived at the Rubenstein Library.

 Publications

 Selected books and articles ordered by year: